Above: Photomontage of the proposed Hollandmey RED from Viewpoint 11, Lochend.

 Current Stage

-ScottishPower Renewables (SPR) have submitted a Section 36 Application to the Scottish Government for a development consisting of 10 wind turbines up to 149.9 m in height to blade tip with an installed generating capacity of around 50 megawatts (MW), and around 15 MW of ground mounted solar arrays producing a combined output of around 65 MW.
-The proposed Development also includes a battery energy storage system (BESS) of approximately 15MW.
+ScottishPower Renewables (SPR) submitted an application in November 2021 for a development comprising of 10 wind turbines up to 149.9 metre blade tip height, with a generating capacity of around 50 megawatts (MW), and around 15 MW of ground mounted solar arrays producing a combined output of around 65 MW (and additional 15 MW battery energy storage facility).
+The application has now been referred to the Scottish Governments Planning and Environmental Appeals Division (DPEA).

 - a Castle of Mey mitigation planting proposal which sets out proposed mitigation that aims to minimise potential effects on affected key views from the Castle of Mey and its Garden and Designed Landscape;